 You might not have the best network yet, however you have done a lot of work to keep things going.
 So far, the business network is up and running.
 But then you realize that network performance is not as it was used to be.
 Therefore you wonder, what happen?
 What cause the network to seem to go "slow"?
-And more important question is how you should improve the network performance?
+And perhaps more important question is how you should improve the network performance.

 Following discussion might remind yourself of your network with its current problem.

 As solving any issue, you have to collect all necessary info to fully understand what happen on your network.
 In terms of network performance, you could have the following metrics in general.

 * Software/Application performance